 - Book 2-4 manual lymphatic massage treatments

-- Aggressive application of saline eye drops and eye lubricating gel
+- Aggressive application of saline eye drops and eye-lubricating gel

-Dr. Mandal performs most of her upper and lower eyelid surgery with local anesthesia in her office surgical suite.
-Using advanced local anesthetic techniques, the patient is awake during the entire procedure, but feels no pain.
+Dr. Mandal performs most of her upper and lower eyelid surgery with local anesthesia in her Palm Gardens surgical suite.
+Using advanced local anesthetic techniques, the patient is awake during the entire procedure but feels no pain.
 Oral sedatives are prescribed during surgery if needed.
 While blepharoplasty can also be performed with general anesthesia or intravenous sedation, also known as “twilight sleep”, more aggressive anesthesia is reserved for special situations.
 The use of local anesthesia not only reduces patient risk but is also more cost-effective.

 Types of Anesthesia